Patrick Sieloff

-Patrick Sieloff (born May 15, 1994) is an American professional ice hockey defenceman who is currently playing on a professional tryout contract with the San Jose Barracuda of the American Hockey League (AHL).
+Patrick Sieloff (born May 15, 1994) is an American professional ice hockey defenceman currently a free agent.
 He was selected by the Calgary Flames in the second round (42nd overall) of the 2012 NHL Entry Draft.
 He has also played for the Ottawa Senators.

 Playing career

 As a youth, Sieloff played in the 2007 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.

 Major junior

 Sieloff was drafted by the Sault Ste.
 Marie Greyhounds in the sixth round of the 2010 OHL draft.
 On November 2, 2011, while playing for the US National Team Development Program, Sieloff's OHL rights were traded to the Windsor Spitfires, along with Mackenzie Braid, and six draft picks, in exchange for goaltender Jack Campbell.
 Despite being offered a hockey scholarship to play for the Miami RedHawks at Miami University, Sieloff chose to play for the Windsor Spitfires in the Ontario Hockey League on May 27, 2012.